michael-sumner/go-make-things/content/articles/2019-06-24-font-loading-without-javascript.md

 }
 ```

-In you `@font-face` declaration, you add `font-display: swap`, which tells the browser to use a system fallback until the font loads, and then swap it out for the custom one.
+In your `@font-face` declaration, you add `font-display: swap`, which tells the browser to use a system fallback until the font loads, and then swap it out for the custom one.

 ```css
 @font-face {